nataliabuskiewicz/bellabeat_case_study/README.md

 ### ⛔ **Dataset Limitations & Mitigation Strategies**

-> ⚠️ **Methodological Note:** Recognizing these data constraints was critical to shaping a rigorous analysis.
-Below are the three key limitations identified during the preparation phase and how they were addressed:
+> ⚠️ **Methodological Note:** Identifying these data constraints was essential for ensuring a reliable analysis.
+The key limitations and mitigation approaches are summarized below:

-*   **Small Sample Size (Physical Activity):**
-    While checking unique IDs (`DISTINCT Id`), the physical activity table contains data for only **35 users**.
-While the general guideline of the Central Limit Theorem ($n \ge 30$) is technically satisfied (allowing for statistical inference), a larger sample size would be highly preferable to strengthen the generalizability of the findings.
+* **Small Sample Size (Physical Activity):**  The physical activity dataset contains data from only **35 users** (`DISTINCT Id`).
+While sufficient for basic statistical analysis, a larger sample would improve the generalizability of findings.

-*   **User engagement drop-off (Sleep Tracking):**
-    The sleep dataset includes data for only **24 users**, resulting in a much smaller sample size.
-Although this limits the statistical strength of the sleep analysis, it provides an early, crucial business indicator: *sleep tracking has significantly lower user engagement than active daytime tracking.*
+* **User Engagement Drop-off (Sleep Tracking):**  The sleep dataset includes only **24 users**, limiting the strength of sleep-related conclusions.
+However, this also highlights an important business insight: sleep tracking shows significantly lower user engagement than daytime activity tracking.

-*   **Unrecorded Time (Missing Minutes):**
-    When analyzing daily activity minutes (*Sedentary, Lightly Active, Fairly Active, Very Active*), the daily total sums up to approximately **20–22 hours** instead of a full 24-hour day (1440 minutes).
-This indicates that users frequently take off their trackers (e.g., for charging or bathing), leading to unrecorded time.
-    *   **Mitigation Strategy:** To prevent distortion of insights, all calculations were adjusted to represent each activity category as a **percentage of the total recorded time** rather than the absolute 24 hours.
+* **Unrecorded Time (Missing Minutes):**  Daily activity records cover approximately **20–22 hours** instead of a full 24-hour period, likely due to users removing their devices.
+However, a mitigation strategy has been applied.
+Activity levels were analyzed as a **percentage of recorded time** rather than absolute daily minutes to avoid biased results.
 ---
 ## 3. 🛠️ Process